 There are 15 species of rare plants known to occur on Midpen preserves including the endangered Metcalf Canyon jewelflower.
-The Kings Mountain manzanita is a rare species of manzanita that occurs on granite or sandstone outcrops in forests and brushlands only in the northern Santa Cruz mountains with several large populations occurring in the preserves along Skyline.
+The Kings Mountain manzanita is a rare species of manzanita that occurs on granite or sandstone outcrops in forests and brushlands, only in the northern Santa Cruz mountains.
+Several large populations occur in the Midpen preserves along Skyline.

 Visit these organizations for more information about on rare species in this region: